ReubenJPitts/treesearch/readme.md

-data.show()             #prints the DataFrame data.show(2)            #prints the part of the DataFrame specified by the sentence id (example = Fibula Praenestina) data.export()           #exports the treesearch object as a pandas DataFrame data.visualise(5)       #gives a simple visualisation of a tree using indentation (example = Duenos Vase)
+data.show()             #prints the DataFrame data.show(2)            #prints the part of the DataFrame specified by the sentence id (example = Fibula Praenestina) data.export()           #turns the treesearch object into a regular pandas DataFrame data.visualise(5)       #gives a simple visualisation of a tree using indentation (example = Duenos Vase)
 ~~~

 The visualisation function returns something which should look like this, giving you a (simplistic) insight into the structure of the tree:

 ~~~
-data.visualise(5)
+data.visualise(5)       #visualise a tree by its Sentence_ID

 0 - 165257 -  - PRED - iovesat
 0 - 165257 - 165258 -  - SBJ - deivos